Jordan-Boulton1/woof-wash-grooming/README.md

 To obtain my own Postgres Database from Code Institute, I followed these steps:

-- Signed-in to the CI LMS using my email address.
+- Signed in to the CI LMS using my email address.
 - An email was sent to me with my new Postgres Database.

 > [!CAUTION]
-> - PostgreSQL databases by Code Institute are only available to CI Students.
+> - PostgreSQL database's by Code Institute are only available to CI Students.
 > - You must acquire your own PostgreSQL database through some other method
 > if you plan to clone/fork this repository.
 > - Code Institute students are allowed a maximum of 8 databases.